tracek/audio-explorer/app_description.md

 2. Upload the audio.
 Once completed, selected algorithm will find a projection to 2d space.
 3. Inspect the clusters.
 Play audio for various samples to see how they are grouped together.
 4. ...
 TODO

-### Acknowledgements

-Many thanks to the Amazon and its "AWS Cloud Credits for Research" grant that allowed me to develop this software.